-It is unlikely that a person who is not a South African tax resident will have South African-sourced rental income from tank containers and accordingly this occurrence has not been dealt with in further detail in this Note.
+&lt;sup>1 It is unlikely that a person who is not a South African tax resident will have South African-sourced rental income from tank containers and accordingly this occurrence has not been dealt with in further detail in this Note.

-2 1947 (3) SA 256 (C),14 SATC 419 at 430.
+&lt;sup>2 1947 (3) SA 256 (C),14 SATC 419 at 430.

-3 1926 CPD 203, 2 SATC 16 at 20.
+&lt;sup>3 1926 CPD 203, 2 SATC 16 at 20.
 The correctness of the interpretation of "accrued to" in Lategan's case was subsequently confirmed by Hefer JA in CIR v People's Stores (Walvis Bay) (Pty) Ltd 1990 (2) SA 353 (A), 52 SATC 9 at 24.

-As a general rule, rental income derived in a foreign currency must be translated to rand by applying the spot rate on the date of receipt or accrual under section 25D(1).4 However, individuals and non-trading trusts may elect to use the average exchange rate for the relevant year of assessment for all receipts or accruals during that year under section 25D(3).
-For more on section 25D see Interpretation Note 63 "Rules for the Translation of Amounts Measured in Foreign Currencies other than Exchange Differences Governed by Section 24I and the Eighth Schedule".
+As a general rule rental income derived in a foreign currency must be translated to rand by applying the spot rate on the date of receipt or accrual [section 25D(1)].
+However, individuals and non-trading trusts may elect to use the average exchange rate for the relevant year of assessment for all receipts or accruals during that year [section 25D(3)].
+For more on section 25D see Interpretation Note No. 63 "Rules for the Translation of Amounts Measured in Foreign Currencies" (19 September 2011).

 Double taxation will arise when two or more countries impose taxation on the same amount of rental income.
 In such event, the provisions of any applicable tax treaty and the unilateral relief granted under section 6quat by way of rebate or deduction must be considered.
-For more on section 6quat see Interpretation Note 18 "Rebates and Deduction for Foreign Taxes on Income."